-Fridays 9:00 to 11:00 Location Room SY 110
+Fridays 9:00 to 11:00 in Room HW 216

-Important: The attendance to lectures is not mandatory but highly recommended to succeed in the course.
+-Important: The attendance to lectures is not mandatory but highly recommended to succeed in the course.
 Lectures are not exclusively based on the textbook.
-The material presented in lectures has been gathered from multiple sources, including reviews and primary sources.
+The material presented in lectures has been gathered from multiple sources, including reviews and scientific papers.
 Slides outlines will be uploaded on blackboard one day before the lecture.
 You will need to take lecture notes to study for the exams.

-What do you need to know for lecture exams:
+-What do you need to know for lecture exams (midterm and final):